 Server Development Kits

-Advosol offers .NET toolkits for the development of OPC DA, A&E, HDA, XML-DA and UA servers.
+Advosol offers .NET toolkits for the development of OPC DA and OPC UA servers.
 The toolkits are structured into two parts.
 The generic server part handles the client interface with the DCOM interop wrapping required for classic OPC servers.

 The application specific .NET plug-in DLL handles the 'device' (any data source) access.
 It is coded in C# or VB.Net as a pure .NET assembly.
 No DCOM knowledge is required. read more...